ITWSDataScience/VectorBorneDiseaseAnalysisOnSouthAsianCountriesGroup10Fall2021/README.md

 ![Interactive CCHF Data Map](readme_images/CCHFSIS_Homepage_Map.png)

-Note: Credit goes to the creators of the Dengue Spread Information System team (DSIS) for allowing us to utilize their interactive map as a baseline for ours.
+Note: Credit goes to the creators of the Dengue Spread Information System (DSIS) for allowing us to utilize their interactive map as a baseline for ours.
 Their Github repository can be found here: https://github.com/ITWSXInformatics/DengueSpreadInformationSystemDSIS